MC-Illuminations/ServerResourcePack/readme.md

 3. Submit a **pull request** to merge your changes into the `main` branch.
    *(You are welcome to review and approve your own pull requests if appropriate.)*

+> [!IMPORTANT]
-# This may take up to 1 minute to build and deploy.
+> This may take up to 1 minute to build and deploy.
 Please be patient.
+> You can view it building [here](https://github.com/MC-Illuminations/ServerResourcePack/actions)